- HOME

 The Company has not introduced takeover defense measures.
 However in regard to persons who are engaging in or aim to engage in a large-scale purchase of the Company's stock, the Company will act from the perspective of securing its corporate value and the common interests of its shareholders.
 From that perspective, the Company will request that persons who are engaging in or aim to engage in a large-scale purchase provide necessary and sufficient information to allow the shareholders to appropriately determine the pros and cons of the large-scale purchase in accordance with relevant laws and regulations.
 At the same time, the Company will disclose the opinions of the Board of Directors and endeavor to secure necessary time and information for the shareholders to consider such large-scale purchase.
 Further, if it is rationally judged that there is a risk of damage to the Company’s corporate value and the common interests of shareholders unless timely defensive measures are implemented to address a large-scale purchase, the Company will endeavor to secure its corporate value and the common interests of its shareholders, as an obvious obligation of the Board of Directors entrusted with management of the Company by its shareholders, by promptly deciding the content of the concrete measures deemed most appropriate at the time in accordance with the relevant laws and regulations and executing such measures.

 The Company seeks to engage in constructive interactions with shareholders and other investors that contribute to sustainable growth and medium- to long-term improvements in corporate value.
-The Company has established an investor relations (IR) activity system and advances proactive initiatives based on the following policies to facilitate this endeavor.
+The Company has established an investor relations (IR) activity system and advances proactive initiatives.

-- Opinions and concerns of shareholders and other investors solicited through IR activities are relayed to management by the relevant divisions via quarterly business reports at the Board of Directors’ meetings or reported appropriately to management on an as-required basis.
+Opinions and concerns of shareholders and other investors solicited through IR activities are relayed to management by the relevant divisions via quarterly business reports at the Board of Directors’ meetings and reviewed each fiscal year.
+They are reported appropriately to management on an as-required basis.